pedesen/cinnamon-applet-headsetcontrol-battery/README.md

 # cinnamon-applet-headsetcontrol-battery

-This Cinnamon Applet shows the battery status of specific headsets in the
+This Cinnamon Applet shows the battery status of specific headsets

 ### Supported Headsets